foliant-docs/docs/src/config.md

 The `!env` modifier allows you to access environment variables in config, as well as in tag options.

-It is useful if you don't want to keep credentials in your config files, for example:
+It is useful if you don’t want to keep credentials in your config files, for example:

 ```yaml
 # foliant.yml